osvaldoM/devnotes/images-formats-for-the-web.md

  ### More formats
  #### WebP , JPEGXR
- The interesting thing about these two formats is that they only work in the browsers that belong to the organizations that created them, and I would only recommend them if you can afford to go the extra mile and cater each browser in a different manner.
+ The interesting thing about these two formats is that at time of this writing, they only work in the browsers that belong to the organizations that created them, and I would only recommend them if you can afford to go the extra mile and cater each browser in a different manner.

  WebP is a format created by google that allows 25-34% smaller compressed images compared to PNG and JPEG, while maintaining the same image quality.
 However, it only works on chrome.

  **PS** : you compress can only encode images in either JPEG, PNG or TIFF format into WebP

-  JPEGXR in the other hand, was created by microsoft and simillarly to WebP, allows better image compression, but it only works fromins IE8+ and ms edge.
+  JPEGXR in the other hand, was created by microsoft and simillarly to WebP, allows better image compression, but it only works from IE8+ and ms edge.

  refference
  - [lossless-and-lossy-compression](https://whatis.techtarget.com/definition/lossless-and-lossy-compression)